 - "Looking back on my time... before the fieldtrip, I can see how closed-minded I was.
-I had not anticipated how enlightening the fieldtrip would be, or how much my knowledge and skill range would expand." (student notebook, Barcelona) - "There was a time during the field trip where one member let their anxiety get to them, their confidence fell...
+I had not anticipated how enlightening the fieldtrip would be, or how much my knowledge and skill range would expand." (field notebook) - "There was a time during the field trip where one member let their anxiety get to them, their confidence fell...
 The rest of us leaped to our friend's aid to reassure them...
-Our patience levels were tested but it was a moment of personal growth for all of us." (student notebook, Barcelona) - "I noticed that students somehow were more engaged with the presentations when their fellow students were doing them ...
-I felt that I wanted to listen what other students had found out about that certain place." (student reflective essay, Barcelona) - The importance of regular collective dialogue, informal chats with groups and individuals, and reflective field diaries - Reflecting on and sharing experiences AND emotions
+Our patience levels were tested but it was a moment of personal growth for all of us." (field notebook) - "I noticed that students somehow were more engaged with the presentations when their fellow students were doing them ...
+I felt that I wanted to listen what other students had found out about that certain place." (reflective essay) - The importance of regular collective dialogue, informal chats with groups and individuals, and reflective field diaries - Reflecting on and sharing experiences AND emotions